tomaae/homeassistant-openmediavault/README.md

 ![Add Integration](https://raw.githubusercontent.com/tomaae/homeassistant-openmediavault/master/docs/assets/images/ui/setup_integration.png)
 * "Name of the integration" - Friendly name for this NAS
 * "Host" - Use hostname or IP
+* "Use SSL" - Connect to OMV using SSL
+* "Verify SSL certificate" - Validate SSL certificate (must be trusted certificate)

 # Development
 ## Translation